Carina-P/Skiers-Destinations/README.md

 is documented here:
 [Test cases](https://github.com/Carina-P/Skiers-Destinations/tree/master/testing/test-cases/test-cases.pdf)
 Test of responsiveness was mainly performed with help of Chrome Developers Tool on a large scrren.
-But also with ipad and iPhone7.
+But also with iPad mini and iPhone7.

 ### UX testing
 UX testing was conducted by **watching and interviewing users** when they used